ryan258/my-powershells/README.md

 ### Prerequisites
 - **Windows 11** with **WSL2 (Windows Subsystem for Linux)**.
-  - To install, open PowerShell as an **administrator** and run `wsl --install`, then restart.
+  - To install, open PowerShell as an **administrator** and run `wsl --install`, then restart your computer.
-- **PowerShell 7+** is recommended.

-### Dependency Installation
-The scripts require certain external command-line tools for full functionality.

-#### **Required for Drupal Development**
-The entire Drupal workflow runs inside WSL.
-You will need:
-- **DDEV**: Installed *inside WSL*.
+- **DDEV**: DDEV must be installed within your WSL environment.
-  1. Open your WSL/Ubuntu terminal.
-  2. Run: `curl -fsSL https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev.sh | bash`
+  - Open your WSL/Ubuntu terminal and run: `curl -fsSL https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev.sh | bash`
-- **Git**: Also required inside WSL.
-  1. Open your WSL/Ubuntu terminal.
-  2. Run: `sudo apt update && sudo apt install git -y`
-- **PowerShell (`pwsh`)**: The scripts themselves are PowerShell scripts, so you need `pwsh` installed in WSL to run them.
+- **PowerShell for Linux (`pwsh`)**: The aliases require `pwsh` to be installed inside WSL for the Drupal commands to function.
-  1. Open your WSL/Ubuntu terminal.
-  2. Run: `sudo snap install powershell --classic`
+  - Open your WSL/Ubuntu terminal and run: `sudo snap install powershell --classic`
+- **Git**: While not strictly required for all scripts, it is highly recommended and is used by many development scripts.

+#### **Optional Tools (for media, archives, etc.)**

 #### **Optional Tools (for media, archives, etc.)**
 These can be installed on Windows via `winget`: